-- 1. The vent be installed with a slight downward slope of not more than 1/4" per foot of horizontal run to the vent terminal. - 2.
-The vent be insulated through the length of the horizontal run.
+- The vent be installed with a slope of at least 1/4" per foot of horizontal run (direction of line pitch may be back to the boiler or to the vent terminal). - The vent be insulated through the length of the horizontal run.